Bvanderwolf/BWolfPackages/Assets/BWolf/Utilities/SceneTransitioning/README.md

 with the TransitionName of your ITransitionProvider implemention or a reference to the component itself in addition to ofcourse the scene name and load mode.

+## Dependencies
+This package makes use of the following packages:
+- SingletonBehaviours

+## Download

 You can download the UnityPackage here: https://drive.google.com/file/d/14Nxd8WixgryCpJ-Z57p3yhDfJ1T5PXc7/view?usp=sharing